 Abstract of Explanation of Exceptional Values in Multi-dimensional Business Databases

 Multi-dimensional or OnLine Analytical Processing (OLAP) databases are a popular business intelligence technique in the field of enterprise information systems for business analytics and decision support.
 In his dissertation, Caron extends OLAP database functionality to support the business analyst in the exploration of OLAP data.
 The database is augmented with novel functionality for the detection of exceptional values, explanation generation, and sensitivity analysis.
 Caron describes how exceptional values at any level in the data, can be automatically detected by statistical and managerial models.
 Also shown is how exceptional values can be explained by underlying causes.
 This is realised by a generic model for diagnosis of atypical values.
 By applying it, a full explanation tree of causes at successive levels can be generated.
 If the tree is too large, the analyst can use appropriate filtering measures to prune the tree to a manageable size.
 The purpose of the methods and algorithms presented is to provide OLAP databases with more powerful explanatory analytics and reporting functions.
 This methodology has a wide range of applications, such as variance analysis in accounting, competition benchmarking, analysis of sales and financial data, and the analysis of any other data that possess a multi-dimensional hierarchical structure.
 The method is demonstrated in several case studies.
 For example, the explanatory analysis of a sales data cube is discussed, and computerised competition benchmarking with financial data about Dutch retail companies is illustrated.

-- Download Emiel's dissertation
+- <link doctoral-programme phd-in-management phd-projects detail>Download Emiel's dissertation

 - View photos of his defence

 Photos: Chris Gorzeman / Capital Images